exercism/javascript/concepts/array-transformations/introduction.md

 Some methods are [_pure_][pure-function-definition], meaning that they no not modify the original array.
 They return a new one instead.
-Other methods however manipulate the array they are called on and not **not** return the modified array.
+Other methods however manipulate the array they are called on and do **not** return the modified array.

-Here is a presentation of some of the most commonly used methods.
+Some of the most commonly used methods to transform arrays are presented below.
 A full list of available methods can be found in the [MDN documentation][array-methods].

 ### map (pure)